trixi-framework/talk-2022-juliacon_toolchain/README.md

 As written, the script `elixir_euler_mach2_cylinder.jl` sets `tspan = (0.0, 0.0)` on line 94.
 This can be adjusted
-to take a different final time, e.g., the final time for the video in [media](media/) is 2.25.
+to take a different final time, e.g., the final time for the video is 2.25.

 To reproduce the ParaView visualization, first open ParaView (after [downloading and installing](https://www.paraview.org/download/) it if necessary).